How much does the morning after pill cost?

 There are a few options available when accessing the morning after pill.
 You can access it from a local pharmacy in person, you can pay for click and collect, or you can access ellaOne® online via ellaOne® Direct.

 ellaOne® retails at £34.95 as of July 2022.
 Prices vary for morning after pills containing levonorgestrel, but they typically retail at around £25.
-No contraceptive is 100% effective, but when taken within 24 hours ellaOne®, which contains ulipristal acetate, is the most effective morning after pill and can reduce the risk of pregnancy to just 9 in 1,000.* ellaOne iis 2.5x more effective than levonorgestrel when taken within 24 hours of unprotected sex.
+No contraceptive is 100% effective, but when taken within 24 hours ellaOne®, which contains ulipristal acetate, is the UK’s preferred morning after pill* and can reduce the risk of pregnancy to just 9 in 1,000.* ellaOne iis 2.5x more effective than levonorgestrel when taken within 24 hours of unprotected sex.

 If you prefer, you can order ellaOne® online via ellaOne® Direct.
 You will be asked to complete a short questionnaire to determine if ellaOne® is suitable for you, and then you can order it for £34.95 which includes free delivery 7 days a week in discreet packaging.